Notifications UI design: Why most apps annoy users instead

 • Contextual Information: Include relevant details within the notification, such as event location, task description, or subscription details, to provide context.

-Location-based Notifications
+Location-based notifications

 ⬛⬛⬜ Medium Priority: Location-based notifications are time-sensitive and require user attention, especially when they offer contextually relevant information.